-- To significantly reduce and/or eliminate admissions to psychiatric hospitals. - To develop a treatment plan and to delineate the short and long-term treatment and rehabilitation goals; type and frequency of therapeutic service to be provided, and the support services required. - To coordinate efforts with the Nevada County Superintendent of Schools or other school districts, when appropriate or so delegated, to maintain the specialized educational program for clients unable to attend classes in the community educational system. - To provide the most appropriate living, treatment and educational setting. - Reduce impulsive behaviors - Reduce inappropriate responses to stressful situations - Teach pro-social skills and community competencies - Provide parents/caregivers skills and strategies to provide continuity of care when services are discontinued.
+- To develop a treatment plan and to delineate the short and long-term treatment and rehabilitation goals; type and frequency of therapeutic service to be provided, and the support services required. - To coordinate efforts with the Nevada County Superintendent of Schools or other school districts, when appropriate or so delegated, to maintain the specialized educational program for clients unable to attend classes in the community educational system. - To provide the most appropriate living, treatment and educational setting. - Reduce impulsive behaviors - Reduce inappropriate responses to stressful situations - Teach pro-social skills and community competencies - Provide parents/caregivers skills and strategies to provide continuity of care when services are discontinued.